 Mix well until no dry cake mix remains.

-Place 8 cookie dough balls on a baking sheet that has been lined with parchment paper or a silicone baking mat.
+Roll into 1-inch balls and place on a baking sheet that has been lined with parchment paper or a silicone baking mat.

 Recipe Tips and Substitutions